r15i/obsidian-vault/Project Management/Strategic Project Management.md

 ![[Pasted image 20240111174425.png]]

+# Strategic Project Management
+Strategic Project Management (SPM) is an approach to project management that aligns project activities and objectives with an organization's overall strategic goals and objectives
 ## Project management
 is a set of tools, templates and processes designed to answer the following questions:
 # Definition of project Management